Gregjksmith/Single-Image-Example-Based-Super-Resolution/README.md

 ## Description

 Performs example-based Super-resolution on an image using direct mapping between high and low resolution patches.

-High and low resolution patches are taken directly from the input image.
-A direct mapping trasform is solved by using the k-nearest neighbor patches.
+Learning is done utilizing a self-example high-resolution, low-resolution coupled dictionary.
+Self-example means the dictionary is created from sampling patches from the input low resolution image.
+This approach is based on the observation that similar patches of a natural image occur within the same scale and between different scales.

+An affine mapping approach is learned to transform a low resolution patch to its high resolution counterpart.
+This problem is ill-posed and hence we add a regularization term based on Tikhonov regularization.

+We take patches of the image in the wavelet domain to perform training and prediction.
+We expand the discrete wavelet basis by using a discrete rational wavelet transform.
+Results suggest that the increased sparsity and the larger basis help to improve the ill-posed nature of the problem.

+Super-resolution is performed through gradual upscaling.
+This method better retains low resolution patch structures and outperforms single step upscaling at higher upscaling rates.

 ## API